mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 }
 ```

+## To discuss during class

+- How does `std::move` work in C++?
+When can l-value references (`&`) be used, and when r-value references (`&&`)?
+- What exactly are the performance benefits in copying primitives?

 ## Let's borrow some books

 We now know how to move things around and how to clone them if moving is not possible.
-But what if making a copy is unnecessary - maybe we just want to let someone look at our resource and keep on holding onto it once they're done.
+But what if making a copy is unnecessary - maybe we just want to let someone look at our resource while still holding that value after they're finished.
+Kind of like references in C++ (but with some major differences).
 Consider the following example:

 ```rust
 fn read_book(book: String) {